marcoshsq/The_Self-taught_Data_Scientist/README.md

 ## Main Curriculum.

-This curriculum is divided into five sections: [Basics](https://github.com/marcoshsq/DataScienceCurriculum#section-01---basics), [Data Science](https://github.com/marcoshsq/DataScienceCurriculum#section-02---data-science), [Databases](https://github.com/marcoshsq/DataScienceCurriculum#section-03---databases), [Amazing tech & other cool stuff](https://github.com/marcoshsq/DataScienceCurriculum#section-04---amazing-tech--other-cool-stuff), and [Artificial Intelligence](https://github.com/marcoshsq/DataScienceCurriculum#section-05---artificial-intelligence)
+This curriculum is divided into five sections: Fundamentals of Data Science, Mathematics, Computing and Programming, Databases and Big Data and Artificial Intelligence.

-Section 01 focuses on programming and learning what advantages the use of data can bring.
-Section 02 aims to develop a high-level overview of the field of data science itself, its applications, tools, and methodologies.
-Section 03 is all about Databases, and in Section 04 my goal is to supplement with some important concepts that I wanted to include and didn't know where to put.
+Section 01 focuses on the basics of the Data field, and what advantages the use of data can bring.
+Section 02 is intended to be a boost to my math studies, but with a greater focus on computational math and modeling.
+Section 03 is about learning to code, in addition to other computer science related topics.
+Section 04 is all about Databases and Big Data, it´s tools and applications.
 And lastly, Section 05 is focused on Artificial Intelligence, and is the longest part of this specialization.

 Each section contains a brief introduction describing what I want to learn and which courses I have chosen to do so.
-After that we have a brief description of the course, with some of the skills taught.
-Then we have a small table with a link to the course, a link to some project or repository with my codes, and finally a link to a certificate if I received one.
+After that we have a brief description of the courses, with some of the skills taught.
+Then we have a small table with a link to the courses, a link to some project or repository with my codes, and finally a link to a certificate if I received one.

 For more details and information, visit each specific section.